-Sandplay is a cross-cultural, non-directive method of psychotherapy founded by Dora Kalff with roots in play therapy, Jungian psychology, and contemplative practices.
+Sandplay is a cross-cultural, trauma-informed and non-directive method of psychotherapy founded by Dora Kalff with roots in play therapy, Jungian psychology, and contemplative practices.
 Sandplay combines play, active imagination, symbolic expression, and meditation to provide children and adults an experiential means to tap into the unconscious and facilitate psychological healing and transformation.

 The sand player is provided with a tray of sand, water and other resources such as figurines and items from nature, and is invited to create a scene of their choosing.
 Sandplay is done in the presence of an attuned, trained therapist who witnesses the process without judgment or premature interpretation.
 Sandplay pictures provide a window into a person’s inner state, including psychological conflicts and potentialities.

 By creating a series of sand trays in the safety of the therapeutic space, a natural psychological healing process is brought forth.
 Different aspects of the psyche interrelate and move toward resolution and wholeness, resulting in positive behavior change, renewed vitality, and a sense of meaning and deeper purpose in life.

 A core premise of sandplay is that healing and transformation are made possible through successive encounters with one’s sacred and directing center—called the Buddha nature or essential self in some traditions and defined by Jung as the Self.

 Dr. Freedle is a certified member of the Sandplay Therapists of America (STA) and the International Society for Sandplay Therapy (ISST).
 She has been studying and practicing sandplay since 1989.
 Dr. Freedle conducts sandplay therapy, personal process work, consultation, training and research.